By Becky Murphy | June 10 2016

 "We often forget that attitudes are contagious, particularly when it comes to business.
 If a leader surrounds themselves with bad influences, they run the risk of picking up bad behaviors.
 As leaders, the implications of this extend beyond just the personal; they spread throughout your entire organization."

 This was certainly true for one of our clients.
 Martin Jones at IT solutions provider LAN3.
 In his own words:

 Our passion is also infectious when it comes to recruitment.
 When we interview job candidates we demonstrate our energy and show case our culture so that we end up recruiting people who want to feed off that energy.
-Our inbound strategist Gem decided to join us after recognising 'the enthusiasm from Eric and Becky and their genuine excitement about what they do.
-It's completely infectious'.
+Gem decided to join us after recognising "the enthusiasm from Eric and Becky and their genuine excitement about what they do.
+It's completely infectious".